 However, we must assume that there is no competition between traditional and crypto banking models.
 The first one still prevails.
 And it will do so unless the people and governments start treating cryptocurrencies as a full-fledged substitution for money.

 Despite all the demerits of the crypto field in 2021, we stay optimistic: the rise of currencies is exceptional.
 It took them less than 15 years to turn from a niche concept into a world-famous happening.
-We predict that in ten or slightly more years, the situation will change: we'll witness the merging of two variants of banking, giving birth to a new financial environment comfortable for everyone.
+Leveraging deep blockchain and defi development experience, we predict that in ten or slightly more years, the situation will change: we’ll witness the merging of two variants of banking, giving birth to a new financial environment comfortable for everyone.